The homotopy theory of complete modules: Model structures

 \subsection{Derived completion}

 In this section we follow Greenlees-May~\cite{GreenleesMay95b} in putting a model structure on derived complete modules.
 This is given by a Bousfield localization of the category $\Ch(R)$.

 \begin{defin} Let $K(I)$ be the unstable Koszul complex.
 We say that a map $f\colon M \to N$ of complexes is an \emph{$K(I)$-equivalence} if the map $K(I) \otimes_R^\mathbb{L} f\colon K(I) \otimes_R^\mathbb{L} M \to K(I) \otimes_R^\mathbb{L} N$ is a quasi-isomorphism.
 The homological localization $L_{K(I)}\Ch(R)$ is the model structure on $\Ch(R)$ in which the weak equivalences are the $K(I)$-equivalences and the cofibrations are the cofibrations in $\Ch(R)$ (i.e., the monomorphisms which are linearly split and have dg-projective cokernel).
-This is a symmetric monoidal model category, see~\cite[3.11]{PolWilliamson} for instance. \end{defin}
+This model structure exists by a similar argument to~\cite[VIII.1.1]{EKMM} and it is moreover a symmetric monoidal model category, see~\cite[3.11]{PolWilliamson} for instance. \end{defin}

 The following result relates this model category to the category of derived complete complexes.

 \begin{lem} Let $R$ be a commutative ring and $I$ be a finitely generated ideal.
 A map $f\colon M \to N$ is a $K(I)$-equivalence if and only if $\Lambda_I(f)\colon \Lambda_I M \to \Lambda_I N$ is a quasi-isomorphism.
 Furthermore, the homotopy category of $L_{K(I)}\Ch(R)$ may be identified with the full subcategory of $\D(R)$ consisting of the derived complete complexes. \end{lem}